kexiZeroing/kexiZeroing.github.io/src/posts/rerankers-beyond-basic-rag.md

 # => array([0.9998173 , 0.01312432], dtype=float32)
 ```

 [Sentence Transformers](https://www.sbert.net) (a.k.a.
 SBERT) is the go-to Python module for accessing, using, and training state-of-the-art text and image embedding models.
-It can be used to compute embeddings using Sentence Transformer models (bi-encoder) or to calculate similarity scores using Cross-Encoder models: https://www.sbert.net/docs/quickstart.html
+It can be used to compute embeddings using Sentence Transformer models (bi-encoder) or to calculate similarity scores using Cross-Encoder models.

+> Beyond the Basics of Retrieval for Augmenting Generation: https://parlance-labs.com/talks/rag/ben.html

 ## Cohere Rerank API
 At a high level, a rerank API is a language model which analyzes documents and reorders them based on their relevance to a given query.
 Cohere offers an API for reranking documents: https://cohere.com/blog/rerank